django-girls-pdx/docs/pledge.md

 ### Quality of Work
 - Mistakes happen!
 The important thing is noticing them, correcting them, and trying not to make the same one twice.
 Consider having someone who can double check your work for mistakes/typos
 - Make sure any outward facing work aligns with the Django Girls ✨brand✨.
-For mor details on what this means, please see the [style guide](https://github.com/djangogirlspdx/docs/blob/master/style_guide.md).
+For more details on what this means, please see the [style guide](https://github.com/djangogirlspdx/docs/blob/master/style_guide.md).
 - Respect the folks we’re working with, if people have a positive experience with Django Girls they’ll probably help us out again in the future!

 #### Signed by: